dwaite/multipass/draft-waite-multipass-retrieval.md

 : An entity being described by the issue, such as the OAuth resource owner/end-user.

 Holder:
-: An application which acts as a client, requesting and holding onto multipass tickets on behalf of the subject.
+: An application which acts as a client, requesting and holding onto multipass containers on behalf of the subject.
 This may also be referred to sometimes as a "wallet."
 This application may be operated by a party other than the subject.

 Issuer:
-: An application issuing multipass tickets to the holder.
+: An application issuing multipass containers to the holder.
 In the context of this specification, this entity is an OAuth 2 protected resource.
-This party issues tickets containing credentials which other parties trust.
+This party issues containers containing credentials which other parties trust.

 Verifier:
 : An application requesting credentials which meet certain requirements, such as which issuers are supplying them, and which can verify the presented credentials.